How Can Customizing a MIG Gun Benefit the Welding Operation?

 There are easy-to-use tools, such as online configurators, available to help users customize a MIG gun.
 In addition, keep some key factors in mind to help configure a gun that best suits the application needs.

 Customizing a MIG gun offers numerous benefits compared to using a standard gun out of the box.
-Customization can maximize efficiency and productivity in a welding operation, and provide greater comfort — which can improve safety and offer longer arc-on time.
+Customization can maximize efficiency and productivity in a welding operation, and provide greater comfort.
+These can improve safety and offer longer arc-on time.
 Essentially, customization ensures that the welding operator has the exact MIG gun for the application.

-Also, some standard MIG guns may require extra time for assembly right out of the box or require extra components be added before welding can begin.
+Also, some standard MIG guns may require extra time for assembly right out of the box.
+Some guns may also require extra components be added before welding can begin.
 This is not the case with customized MIG guns, which are ready for welding immediately.

-Customizing a MIG gun can be viewed as a pre-emptive strike against issues or challenges that otherwise would add time and money to a welding operation.
+Customizing a MIG gun is like a pre-emptive strike against issues or challenges that otherwise would add time and money to a welding operation.

 To choose or customize the right MIG gun, look at several aspects of the welding operation.
 Like a decision tree, one answer impacts the next choice.